Skip to main content

 While nutritional counseling and Medical Nutrition Therapy (MNT) are closely related, they differ in their scope and focus.
 Nutritional counseling is designed to help people develop a healthier relationship with food and navigate everyday eating habits, emotions, and body image issues.
 It is more generalized and focuses on wellness, supporting clients in making mindful and balanced food choices that align with their personal values and goals.

 On the other hand, Medical Nutrition Therapy is a more clinical, targeted approach to addressing specific medical conditions.
 It is conducted by a registered dietitian and involves creating a tailored plan based on the client’s medical history, current health condition, and nutritional needs.
 MNT is particularly useful for managing chronic diseases such as diabetes, heart disease, kidney disease, or gastrointestinal disorders.
 The key difference lies in the focus: while nutritional counseling usually addresses general concerns (meal planning, fueling for exercise, improving relationship to food), MNT is specifically designed to manage or treat medical conditions through targeted nutritional strategies.
-A woman stirring food in a large pot on the stove.
-Representing how our medical nutrition therapy in Cary, NC can help with diabetes management.
-Start working with our registered dietitians today.
+A woman zipping her insulin device into a black case.
+Discover how our medical nutrition therapy in Raleigh, NC can help support your recovery journey.
+Reach out today to get started.

 What are Examples of Medical Nutrition Therapy?